A view of the WWII monument overlooking the Adriatic Sea at the spomenik complex in Ulcinj, Montenegro.

 This spomenik complex is in poor condition.
 Vegetation is overgrown in many areas, while trash and debris are accumulated throughout.
 It does not appear there have been any appreciable rehabilitation efforts or restoration efforts in quite some time.
 There are no directional signs that lead to this monument and the city makes no efforts to promote it as a point of interest or tourist attraction.
 The only people that seem to make their way up here are those looking to use it to get a view of the beach and the Adriatic, which is understandable, as there are great views from this vantage.
 However, I see no evidence that tributes, honorings, flowers or wreaths have been left here by any locals or during any commemorative events.
 In fact, at some point, locals have re-purposed the space into a makeshift playground by erecting a basketball hoop.
 Meanwhile, the entire lower half of the spomenik is covered in graffiti, much of which is nationalistic in nature.
 The site does not appear to be in any way protected locally or nationally.
 There is no lighting and no security cameras do prevent vandals from defacing it.
+One news source quotes the Ulcinj SUBNOR president Blažo Jančić asserting that: "the 'Sloboda' monument has become a witness of oblivion, negligence and carelessness towards the rich history of the city".
 Yet, despite this neglect, a local Ulcinj group called "Art in Ulcinj" has put forward efforts to bring attention to the Liberty Monument as a site of cultural heritage.

 Photo 7: Redevelopment concept art by Blckrckr real estate [source]